 Can You Refuse to Show ID to the Police in California?

-The short answer is yes – there are no “stop and identify” laws in California that require you to show your ID to the police.
-Thus, in most situations, they cannot penalize you for refusing to provide your ID.
+The short answer is yes, there are no “stop and identify” laws in California that require you to show your ID to the police unless you are lawfully detained.
+Thus, in most situations, they cannot penalize you for refusing to provide your ID unless you are detained and being criminally investigated.

-However, there are some situations when you must provide your ID or face additional penalties, such as when you are arrested or pulled over.
-For example, if you refuse to show your ID when pulled over for a DUI, your refusal can be used against you in court.
+However, there are some situations when you must provide your ID or face additional penalties, such as when you are arrested or lawfully pulled over.
+For example, if you refuse to show your ID when pulled over for a DUI, your refusal may result in additional criminal charges.

 Knowing your rights